S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Changes 2018-06-22 (…)

 - _Double Link_: aligned description to _Link_
+- _Double-Linked Hierarchy_: explained in more detail what a double-linked hierarchy is, and how it is created
 - _Evaluate and Evolve Agreements_: rearranged the text so it's clear there is a long and a short format
 - _Evaluation Criteria_: suggested clarifying a threshold for success, and we explained about evolving evaluation criteria with agreements
+- _Facilitate Meetings_: improved description
 - _Governance Backlog_: improved description
 - _Governance Meeting_: improved description, clarified agenda items
 - _Invite Change_: description now focuses on _how_ to invite change